mguinness/YarpWebAuthn/README.md

 After the final prompt you will get a message that includes the public key.
 Copy and paste it into the `Hosts` section in the appsettings.json file.
 You can have multiple security keys per host, repeat the process as necessary.

-After restarting the application and navigating to the website you should be automatically redirected to `/auth/login` where you should be prompted to insert your security key to authenticate.
+Return to the browser and enter https://www.example.duckdns.org/ again, that should automatically redirect to `/auth/login` and you should be prompted to insert your security key to authenticate.

 ![Screenshot](login.gif)